-Fifteen miles to the south of London is the home of British motorsport and aviation.
-The place is Brooklands.
+Fifteen miles to the south of London is the home of British motorsport and aviation; Brooklands.
 Motor racing took place here from 1907 to 1939 and aviation developed on the site at the same time – right up until 1989.
 At one time, Brooklands was the most prolific aircraft factory in Europe.

-My father remembers going to Brooklands (on an Indian 500 with sidecar) to watch the motor cycle racing with his father as a boy.
+In the 1930’s, my father remembered going to Brooklands (on an Indian 500 with sidecar) to watch the motor cycle racing with his father.
 Today, the entire site including the race track, factories and club-houses is a giant museum.
 If you like this kind of stuff, then Brooklands will take your breath away!

 A tour takes you through many of the many buildings on site.
 The must-sees are a Concorde aeroplane and Vickers VC-10 (both of which you can board, the Flight Shed of historic aircraft and a world-class collection of racing cars from the early years to the present day.
 And if you love London buses, come here to see the world’s largest collection!

 It’s a thrill to walk a large section of the track and imagine the atmosphere on race day back in the roaring twenties.
 And to walk up Test Hill (main photo), used to conduct acceleration and braking tests, from 1909.

 There is a long list of ‘notables’ and ‘firsts’ at Brooklands.
 It is the location of Malcolm Campbell’s workshop, the location of the design office for the WWII ‘Bouncing Bomb’, where the first plane to fly across the Atlantic was built (a Vickers Vimy).
 And even the world’s first flight ticket office, operating in 1911!